xshinhe/PSiNad/docs/api/python.md

 ## Construction of Kernel

-## Embeded KIDS in Thirdpart Library
+## Embeded PSND in Thirdpart Library